ashiklom/pecan.book/Using-Git.md

 GIT and GitHub Overview
 ============

+## GitHub

+### Creating Issues on GitHub

+Any issues that are of general interest should be submitted to github.
+If you want to address specific people and have them alerted, use, e.g. @dlebauer, @robkooper, @mdietze, @serbinsh ... as described in the [GitHub documentation on notifications](https://help.github.com/articles/notifications)

+## Git

 Git is a version control software; GitHub is a project-hosting website that is similar to [Redmine](https://ebi-forecast.igb.illinois.edu/redmine/) but easier to use for open and collaborative development.

 Git is a free & open source, distributed version control system designed